-- Procure primary and metastatic tissue of thoracic malignancies, bladder cancer and from patients treated with an ACT shortly after death in order to investigate tumor heterogeneity- both intratumor and between paired primary and metastatic sites, and among inter-metastatic tumors using integrated genomic and proteomic analysis.
+- Procure primary and metastatic tissue of thoracic malignancies, bladder cancer and from patients treated with an ACT shortly after death, to investigate tumor heterogeneity and immune microenvironment intratumorally, between paired primary and metastatic sites, and among inter-metastatic tumors using integrated genomic and proteomic analysis.

-- Adult patients with metastatic non small cell lung cancer (NSCLC), small cell lung cancer (SCLC), extrapulmonary small cell cancer (ESCC), pulmonary neuroendocrine tumor (pNET), thymic epithelial tumor, mesothelioma, bladder cancer (including urothelial carcinoma and other rare bladder or kidney histology) and patients treated with an ACT, with no expected chance of cure and an expected survival of less than 3 months.
+- Adult patients with metastatic non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC), extrapulmonary small cell cancer (ESCC), pulmonary neuroendocrine tumor (pNET), thymic epithelial tumor, mesothelioma, bladder cancer (including urothelial carcinoma and other rare bladder or kidney histology) and patients treated with an ACT, with no expected chance of cure and an expected survival of less than 3 months.

-- Patients will be admitted for inpatient hospice when an investigator estimates a survival of less than 2 weeks.
+- Patients will be admitted for inpatient hospice when an investigator evaluates that death is clinically imminent.

-- Upon expiration, rapid autopsy will be performed and tissue obtained from primary tumor site if still identifiable, and multiple metastatic sites to assess tumor heterogeneity using deep sequencing and global genomic and proteomic analyses.
+- Upon expiration, rapid autopsy will be performed and tissue will be obtained from the primary tumor site, if identifiable, and multiple metastatic sites to assess tumor heterogeneity and immune microenvironment using deep sequencing and global genomic and proteomic analyses.

 - Archival tissue from patients, if available, will be used to evaluate these changes from several stages of tumor progression.